 While most guests find plenty of things to do to fill their days while staying at The Artist’s Inn, there are those that have taken the art of relaxation to new heights.
 They love sitting in front of the fireplaces, lounging in the whirlpool tubs, or falling asleep on the porches!

-We are pleased to announce that Jan received a Spriit of Hospitality award from the Pennsylvania Dutch Convention and Visitors Bureau in Lancaster.
-Read about the award here.
+Jan received a Spriit of Hospitality award from the Pennsylvania Dutch Convention and Visitors Bureau in Lancaster.
+She also served on the Board of Directors for 7 years, and on the Authentic Bed and Breakfasts of Lancaster County in several capacities.
 She is also the Volunteer of the Year for Terre HIll 2009.